-- 1. A thesis/final assignment can only be used for one degree programme.
-No exemptions are granted for a thesis/final assignment based on a thesis/final assignment written within a different degree programme. - 2.
+- 1. A thesis can in principle be used for only one University of Groningen degree programme.
+Full or partial exemptions for a degree programme's thesis may be granted by the Board of Examiners on the basis of a thesis written for another degree programme. - 2.
 Students' theses/final assignments must be individually assessed. - 3.
-Part B of these Teaching and Examination Regulations sets out the language requirements for theses/final assignments. - 4.
-Article 8.2.6 on the storage period for theses and final assignments applies.
+Part B of these Teaching and Examination Regulations sets out the language requirements for theses/final assignments.

-- 5. Students will be given the opportunity to write their thesis/final assignment at least twice per academic year. - 6.
-The period(s) during which students can write their thesis/final assignment will be published in the course unit syllabus, the Assessment Plan and OCASYS. - 7.
-The thesis/final assignment will be assessed by the supervisor and a second assessor.
+- 4. - Article 8.2.6 on the storage period for theses and final assignments applies.
+Students will be given the opportunity to write a final-year thesis/final assignment at least twice 5. per academic year. - The period(s) during which students can write their thesis/final assignment will be published in the Student Handbook, the Assessment Plan and OCASYS.
+6.

+- 7. The thesis/final assignment will be assessed by the supervisor and a second assessor.
 In the event that these two assessors are unable to come to a joint assessment, the Board of Examiners will appoint a third assessor and determine how the final assessment will be reached. - 8.
 If by the end of the period referred to in Article 7.4.5 the assessor(s) is/are of the opinion that the thesis/final assignment cannot be awarded a pass mark, the student will be given one opportunity to remedy the work in order to be awarded a pass mark within a timeframe defined by the degree programme.
 If the revised work cannot be awarded a pass mark, the student will have to complete a new thesis/final assignment with a new topic and a different supervisor. - 9.
-More detailed regulations on the design, content, timeframe and assessment of the thesis can be found in the Bachelor's Thesis Protocol, which is included as an Appendix to these Teaching and Examination Regulations.
-This Appendix forms an integral part of these Regulations. - 10.
-The Board of Examiners is the only body that can deviate from the provisions of this Article at the written request of a student.
+More detailed regulations on the design, content, timeframe and assessment of the thesis can be found in the syllabus for the thesis/final assignment of the Bachelor's degree programme. - 10.
+The Board of Examiners is the only body that can deviate from the provisions of this Article at the written request of a student. - 11.
+The copyright to theses and other independent written assignments that aim to assess students' knowledge, understanding and skills in principle lies with the student in question.
+Anyone who wishes to use a student's thesis or written assignment will need the student's permission.
+In order to archive theses and written assignments (possibly under embargo) and process them in accordance with the rules set out by the Dutch Inspectorate of Education and the Higher Education and Research Act, the University needs to be able to perform these activities without conditions.
+All students must unconditionally allow the University to perform the above-mentioned activities and must bear in mind that they are personally responsible for maintaining academic integrity.

-Article 7.5 - Form of examinations
+Article 7.5 - Mode of assessment